Cwantic/Documentation/Python/index.md

 ![Image](../Images/PythonScreen.jpg)

-1. The list of all scripts (of all type)
+1. The list of all scripts (of all types)
-2. The files (and directories) used in the script - select a file shows it in the editor (6)
+2. The files (and directories) used in the script - selecting a file shows it in the editor (6)
 3. The properties of the script (Type, Name, Input, Output...)
 4. The **requirements.txt** of the eventual virtual environment of the script
 5. The chatGPT help - [See chatGPT page for more information](https://documentation.metapiping.com/Python/chatGPT.html)
 6. The Python **Editor** - or image viewer if you select an image in the file explorer (2)

 {: .warning }
->ATTENTION : The installation of libraries and the chatGPT help need an internet connection !
+>ATTENTION : The installation of libraries and the chatGPT help needs an internet connection !